oroinc/documentation/user/back-office/marketing/tracking-websites/index.rst

 Share the Tracking Website
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To share the website tracking summary with other Oro application user:
+To share the website tracking summary with other Oro application user (available for the Enterprise edition only):

 1. Navigate to **Marketing > Tracking Websites** in the main menu.